Dog Cowl Knitting Pattern (Free + Easy)

 Skill Level – Easy

-It’s harness friendly because it is only worn around the neck and it can be adjusted to fit dogs of all sizes.
+It’s harness-friendly because it’s worn only around the neck and can be adjusted to fit dogs of all sizes.

 There is no seam showing because this is knit in the round on circular needles.